 Amending the relevant CNA in Workflow and submitting the request to GrainCorp.

-A request to change a Confirmed Elevation Period and/or Load Port must be lodged no later than the date on which the customer provides an ETA Nomination and associated information under Part C Clause 16 (being no later than twenty-one (21) days prior to the first day of the Confirmed Elevation Period.
-Refer to Part C clause 9 and 14 of the Protocols).
+A request to change a Confirmed Elevation Period and/or to change the Load Port from another Port Terminal to the Newcastle Port Terminal must comply with the following:

+the request must be lodged no later than the date on which the customer provides an ETA Nomination and associated information under Clause 12 (being no later than twenty-one (21) days prior to the first day of the Confirmed Elevation Period.
+Refer to clause 5 and 10 of the Protocols).

-Assessment of a request to make a Load Port or Confirmed Elevation Period change will be made subject to all relevant Part C clauses in these Protocols, including Part C clause 6.
+GrainCorp can approve the change to Load Port and / or Confirmed Elevation Period request at is sole discretion which may be subject to any other agreements or conditions agreed with the customer pertaining to Newcastle.
+The request will be deemed final and cannot be reversed by the requesting customer.

+A request to change the Load Port from the Newcastle Port Terminal to another Port Terminal is subject to the Port Terminal Services Protocols in place in respect of that Port Terminal.

 Managing Elevation Capacity